-From this year the Royal Conservatoire in The Hague (Netherlands) will offer, the new master specialisation Reed Quintet in collaboration with the internationally successful Dutch Calefax.
+Since 2017, the Royal Conservatoire in The Hague (Netherlands) offers the new master specialisation Reed Quintet in collaboration with the internationally successful Dutch ensemble Calefax.

 Calefax grew in 30 years from a music group of five schoolboys to a world-class ensemble.
 The repertoire of Calefax covers many centuries of music.
 The musicians of Calefax literally blow new life into classical music by arranging it for their own unique reed quintet: oboe, clarinet, saxophone, bass clarinet and bassoon.
 There are now about a hundred new works for Calefax written by composers from all over the world.